sysuimg/Local-Patch-Network-with-Global-Attention/README.md

 # Local-Patch-Network-with-Global-Attention
-Official Pytorch implementation of the paper entitled 'Local Patch Network with Global Attention for Infrared Small Target Detection'.
+Official PyTorch implementation of the paper entitled 'Local Patch Network with Global Attention for Infrared Small Target Detection'.

 ## Citation